Updated November 13, 2020

-Multnomah County is currently in Phase 1 of reopening.
 Most parks and trails are open where there’s enough space to recreate safely.
-However, some closures have not ended yet.
+However, some other closures have not ended yet.

-Playgrounds, ball courts, and public swimming pools are still closed.
-Overnight camping is available in some state parks and on public lands.
+Some playgrounds and ball courts remain open.
+Overnight camping (in season) is available in some state parks and on public lands.

 Because many parks are still closed, you should check before heading out.